thalib/bos2/.github/instructions/frontend.instructions.md

 - Place layouts in `apps/frontend/app/layouts/`
 - Place static assets in `apps/frontend/public/`

+## Documentation
+- Place documentation in `docs/` mirroring the source structure
+- Use markdown files for component and feature documentation
+- Document complex composables and utilities

 ## Testing
 - Place tests in `apps/frontend/tests/` mirroring the source structure
 - Use Vitest for unit/integration tests
-- Use Playwright or Cypress for E2E tests
+- Use Playwright for E2E tests

 ## Linting & Formatting
 - Use ESLint with Vue/TypeScript plugins